The Legend of Spyro: The Eternal Night: Plot

 The story continues with Spyro following Cynder through the swamp surrounding the Dragon Temple.
 Spyro catches up with her and asks her not to leave.
 Cynder says she's sorry for what she had done in the previous game and wishes to find out where she belongs in the world, currently believing that she does not belong at the temple.
 She runs off, leaving Sparx and Spyro alone.
 Soon after she is gone, the Temple is attacked by the apes.
 After Spyro repels the attack, Ignitus, the leader of the dragons and master of fire, sends Spyro to seek out a tree that Spyro saw in a vision (in the dreams to follow, he gets his powers back, as he lost them at the end in A New Beginning).
 At the same time, Ignitus looks for help against the Apes.
 As Spyro searches for the tree, he also searches for another dragon, the Chronicler, who asks Spyro in the same vision to find him.
 When he finds the tree (in the Game Boy Advance version, he falls into a cave), it suddenly turns into a tree monster known as Arborick (the Game Boy Advance version calls the monster Naga) and attacks Spyro.
 Still, although Arborick was killed, Spyro is captured by pirates and taken on board their ship to participate in gladiatorial combat.

 After Spyro defeats a third enemy in the arena, he is made to fight Cynder, whom the pirates also captured.
 Before they can think of a plan to escape together, the pirate ship is suddenly attacked by the apes, who capture Cynder.
 After Spyro escapes the ship and defeats the pirate captain, Skabb, he discovers that the Apes have established a base on the Mountain of Malefor, also known as the Well Of Souls, in an effort to revive the Dark Master using a lunar alignment called the Night of Eternal Darkness.
-He also discovers they are keeping Cynder prisoner, hoping to turn her to their side.
+He also discovers they are keeping Cynder prisoner, hoping to turn her to their side again.

 Spyro eventually finds the Chronicler, who tells him about the Dark Master.
 According to him, the Dark Master was the first purple dragon; his raw power allowed him to master practically every elemental power.
 When his growth failed to stop, he was exiled and sealed away by the dragon elders, but not before he taught the Apes how to use dragon magic.
 The Chronicler wants Spyro to hide from the Dark Master until a later time, but Spyro insists on going to Cynder's aid.